Cryptosporidiosis

 • Immunisation: None available.

-• Case follow up: Generally only clusters or outbreaks investigated, by the public health units (Healthy WA) with assistance from the Communicable Disease Control Directorate.
+• Case follow up: Generally only clusters or outbreaks are investigated by the Communicable Disease Control Directorate (OzFoodNet), with assistance from local public health units as required.

 Notifiable disease data and reports